Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Conclusion

 We have finally considered the effect of smoothness in inhomogeneous nanowires in connection to the wavefunction and spin density of Majorana zero modes.
 A smooth interface NS or S'S interface creates smooth Majoranas with uniform spin.
 These remain confined at the interface regardless of whether one of its two sides is ungapped (NS) or not (S'S).
 We also note that at a smooth insulating barrier, the uniform spin-polarisation of smooth Majoranas leads to their spatial separation due to a spin-dependent barrier penetration, and a suppression of their overlap as the smoothness increases.
-Likewise, near-perfect Andreev reflection at smooth {NS and Dot-S} interfaces leads to near-equal particle and hole amplitudes, suppressed charge and a correspondingly small sensitivity to electrostatic perturbations, despite their apparently local wavefunctions.
-This highlights the strong connection between internal spin and particle/hole degrees of freedom, non-locality and protection in smoothly inhomogeneous nanowires.
+Likewise, near-perfect Andreev reflection at smooth S interfaces leads to near-equal particle and hole amplitudes, suppressed charge and a correspondingly small sensitivity to electrostatic perturbations, despite their apparently local wavefunctions.
+This highlights the strong connection between internal spin and particle/hole degrees of freedom, nonlocality and protection in smoothly inhomogeneous nanowires.

 \acknowledgements We acknowledge financial support from the Spanish Ministry of Economy and Competitiveness through Grant Nos.
 FIS2015-65706-P, FIS2015-64654-P and FIS2016-80434-P (AEI/FEDER, EU), the Ram\'on y Cajal programme, Grant Nos.
-RYC-2011-09345 and RYC-2013-14645 and the ``Mar\'ia de Maeztu'' Programme for Units of Excellence in R\&D (MDM-2014-0377)
+RYC-2011-09345 and RYC-2013-14645 and the ``Mar\'ia de Maeztu'' Programme for Units of Excellence in Research and Development (MDM-2014-0377)